axecapkz/axecapkz/README.md

-- 👋 Hi, I’m Azamat
+- 👋 Hi, I’m Azamat (iOS Developer)
-- 👀 I’m interested in Software developing
+- 🌱 I’m interested in Software developing
-- 🌱 I’m currently learning iOS Development
 - 💞️ I’m looking to collaborate on any projects to gain experience and build strong knowledges
 - 📫 How to reach me @axecapkz (telegram)